john-tettis/axiomatic/README.md

 If you want to run Axiomatic, first install Postgres and follow the setup procedures.
 Youll need to create a new database for reference, run 'createdb <databse_name>' in the terminal.
 Make sure to change the app.config['SQL_ALCHEMY_DATABSE_URI] in app.py.

 Set up a virtual enviornment in the Axiomatic directory by running `python -m venv venv` followed by `source venv/scipts/activate` or `source venv/bin/activate` depending on your system's OS.
-Run 'pip install -r requirements.txt' to install all dependencies to the virtual enviornment, and finally run `flask run` to launch the app to localhost:5000.
+Run `pip install -r requirements.txt` to install all dependencies to the virtual enviornment, and finally run `flask run` to launch the app to localhost:5000.

 ## Configuring